 Offered at the Green Bay campus.
 For information: (920) 498-5444.
-Toll-free: (800) 422-NWTC, ext.
-5444.
+Toll-free: (888) 385-6982.

 The Machine Tool - CNC Technician program offers students an additional year of hands-on computer controlled machining and advanced programming experience for graduates of the Machine Tool Operation program.